Did you know that the largest palace in Europe is located in Madrid, the capital of Spain?

 The palace holds a lot of valuable art, and some pieces were destroyed by an immense fire starting on Christmas Eve of the year 1734.
 The fire raged for 4 days and destroyed the old Alcázar.

-One of the most famous paintings in Spain named “Las Meninas“, painted by the ultimate artist of the Spanish Golden Age named Diego Velázquez, was saved by tossing it out one of the palace’s windows, along with multiple other of his works.
+One of the most famous paintings in Spain named “Las Meninas“, painted by the ultimate artist of the Spanish Golden Age named Diego Velázquez, was saved by tossing it out of one of the palace’s windows, along with multiple other of his works.

 Because of this, the painting can still be admired at The Prado Museum in Madrid.